Feminism in Sweden: First wave feminism

-In 1902 the National Association for Women's Suffrage was founded.
-Women's suffrage was introduced in 1919-1921 followed by the Behörighetslagen in 1923, with women being formally awarded equal rights as male citizens.
+In 1902 the Swedish Society for Woman Suffrage was founded, supported by the Social Democratic women's Clubs.
+Women's suffrage was introduced in 1919-1921, followed by the Behörighetslagen in 1923, with women being formally awarded equal rights as male citizens.

+Between 1921 and 1971, the successor of the suffrage movement, the Svenska Kvinnors Medborgarförbund, worked to ensure that the formal laws of gender equality was enforced in practice and not remain on paper only.

 From 1921 to 1954, Kvinnliga medborgarskolan vid Fogelstad ('Fogelstad Citizen School for Women') held courses to educate women about their new rights as full and equal citizens and encouraged them to use their new rights.